About This Trip

 Dates & Prices

-The following is a sample 8-day/7-night Galapagos itinerary.
-Different itineraries are available depending on your dates, desired trip length, wildlife interests, and the ship you select - contact us for information.
+The following is a sample 8-day/7-night Galapagos cruise itinerary.
+Different cruise itineraries are available depending on your dates, desired trip length, wildlife interests, and the ship you select - contact us for information.
 Aboard both the first-class Cachalote Explorer and luxurious Origin & Theory we offer the option of two 8-day/7-night itineraries.
 Itineraries can also be done back-to-back for a 15-day trip.

 Day 1: Arrive in Quito or Guayaquil

 Arrive in Quito or Guayaquil, Ecuador, overnight on your own.